MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

 ### Scenario 1: Suggest New Contact

-When you enter a description such as "Let me introduce you to *Name*" on a note and save.
-The notes analysis automatically analyzes and highlights the text.
-When you select the highlighted text, a suggestion to create a contact for the name is displayed.
+   - Let me introduce you to John

 ### Scenario 2: Suggest Task Creation

-When you enter descriptions such as following on a note and save:

    - I will prepare the contract by Friday.
    - John to confirm the date with Contoso.
    - John, can you please send the code to them?

-The notes analysis automatically analyzes and highlights the text.
-When you select the highlighted text, a suggestion to create a task for the description is displayed.

 ### Scenario 3: New Meeting

-When you enter a descriptions such as following on a note and save:

    - Could we talk over coffee while I am in town?
    - We had a meeting with Contoso last Friday.

-The notes analysis automatically analyzes and highlights the text.
-When you select the highlighted text, a suggestion to create a meeting is displayed.

 ## Privacy notice